ryjones/h1/policy.md

 * Amounts below are the minimum we will pay per category.
 We aim to be fair; all reward amounts are at our discretion.

 #Rewards
 Our rewards are based on the impact of a vulnerability.
-Please note these are general guidelines and examples, and that reward decisions are up to the discretion of the Hyperledger security team.
+Please note these are general guidelines and examples, and that reward decisions are up to the discretion of the Hyperledger Foundation security team.

 ## Critical severity bugs - minimum [$2000]
 Types of impacts that Hyperledger would consider to be critical include: